timothyrjames/gae-webdev/step01/static_files_walkthrough.md

 ## The Dev App Server

-An issue you'll run into at this point is that our main.py file doesn't say anything about our static_files_folder.
+An issue you'll run into at this point is that our main.py file doesn't say anything about our static-files-folder.
 That's completely disconnected from our Python code.

 If you run main.py directly: